clinicedc/edc-metadata/README.md

         class Meta:
             app_label = 'example'

-Your requisition models are declared with the `RequisitionModelMixin`:
+Your `Requisition` models are declared with the `RequisitionModelMixin`:

     class SubjectRequisition(RequisitionModelMixin, BaseUuidModel):